Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Hallucinogen Drug Detection Times

 Because so many drugs of abuse are now readily available, hallucinogens are often not perceived as a large threat, though the drugs can lead to dangerous side effects.
-These can include hallucinations, psychosis, and more.
-Hallucinogens are classified as either dissociative drugs (PCP) or classic hallucinogens (such as LSD).
+Side effects can include hallucinations, psychosis, and more.
+Hallucinogens are classified as either dissociative drugs, such as PCP, or classic hallucinogens, such as LSD.

 Acid (LSD) Detection: